nd-z/baeML/README.md

 > Backend Components
 + Neural Net (using Tensorflow) to train on user data for preferences
++ DB to store data securely so it can be trained on collective user data
 + Webcrawler to find and classify new data using the NN, then feed the user relevant info